0danny/Inix/README.md

 - ~250 lines of code.
 - Pure C# code, only 1 import to use StringBuilder.

-This work is the result of a 3-4 hour session, it is not perfect and some edge cases are missing.
-Will be updating soon.
+It is not perfect and some edge cases are missing.

 ## Support

-The INI "standard" is a bit a skewed so I am going to stricly define below what is supported.
+Below defines what is supported by inix.

 ```ini
 ; global comments